ucan-wg/delegation/README.md

 ]
 ```

 In this example, the original caveat had not accounted for there being multiple tags at runtime.
-The attenuated capability grants access to blog posts at `https://blog.example.com/"` that are tagged with both `"news"` and `"breaking"` due to the `AND` in the predicate.
+The attenuated capability grants access to blog posts at `https://blog.example.com/` that are tagged with both `news` and `breaking` due to the `AND` in the predicate.

 This is also helpful if each object has a special meaning or sense: